harsh-ps-2003/pikachu/README.md

 ### Something extra...

-This is a very close implementation of the infamous Chord DHT with some twists :
+This is a very close implementation of the infamous Chord DHT with a twist, I have made it BFT using SMPC protocol.

-* It's BFT now :)
-* Traditional Chord doesn't specify any encryption, leaving communication vulnerable to man-in-the-middle attacks or data tampering.
-Noise Protocol Framework has been used to tackle this which automatically handles peer authentication, reducing the risk of Sybil attacks
-* [mDNS](https://datatracker.ietf.org/doc/html/rfc6762) has been used for local peer discovery

 ### Reference